michelgawron/top-chef/README.md

 But when testing our modules on a big part of the dataset, lafourchette blocked us.
 They probably use the datadome cookie parameter in order to count requests from one source, and block a user when he reaches a certain limit.

-But we found out that we could bypass it by switching to the mobile website - we just need to implement changes now.
+We now use the mobile website in order to perform our scraping and it works like a charm.